ariannyabreu/file-encoding-c/README.md

 ## Acknowledgments

 This project was initially developed as part of the CIS154 coursework by Professor Michael Penta at NECC, Haverhill, MA.
-It was further enhanced to improve memory allocation and deallocation best practices.
+It was further enhanced to improve memory allocation and deallocation best practices, ensuring more robust and error-free handling of dynamic memory.

 ## Contact